Books Set in Iowa, Kansas, Kentucky, Missouri, and Nebraska

 Even as Amy’s fiercely doting parents put more pressure on him, Nick stands by his innocence.
 But if he didn’t do it, then where is his wife?
 And what’s in that gift box hidden in the back of Amy’s bedroom closet?
 Gone Girl combines sharp-edged wit and chilling prose to make reading this book feel like an addiction.

-Although Angela usually loves audiobooks, she wasn’t a fan of the female narrator of Gone Girl at the beginning - or maybe it was just influenced by her feelings about the female protagonist.
-But once she got further into the story, she enjoyed listing to it.
+Angela usually loves audiobooks, but she wasn’t a fan of the female narrator of Gone Girl at the beginning – or maybe it was just influenced by her feelings about the female protagonist.
+But once she got further into the story, she enjoyed listening to it.
 If you’re considering the audiobook, we’d recommend listening to the sample on Amazon before committing to this format.

 Author Gillian Flynn was born and raised in Kansas City, Missouri, and has set many of her mystery/thrillers in her home state, including Sharp Objects.
 The setting of Gone Girl is the fictional town of North Carthage, but Flynn has said it's based loosely on Cape Girardeau, which was also the filming location for the movie adaptation.